BitBoxSwiss/bitbox-base/README.md

 * As a networked appliance, remote attack surface is minimized by exposing as little ports as possible.
 * The hardware platform uses best-in-class components, built for performance and resilience.
 * With the integrated BitBox secure module, the node offers functionality previously not possible with hardware wallets.
-* Atomic upgrades allows seamless and reliable firmware upgrades with fallback.
+* Atomic upgrades allows seamless and reliable Base image upgrades with fallback.
 * Expert settings allow access to low-level configuration.

 ## Buy or Build